 Alaska Wildland Adventures (AWA) has specialized in fishing the Upper Kenai River between Kenai and Skilak Lakes since 1977.
 The company was started by Kirk Hoessle, a Missourian who came here for a summer job years ago and never really left.
 He's long been an advocate for ecotourism in Alaska, and prides himself on hiring guides with the same expertise and passion about the great outdoors.

 Indeed, Kenai Riverside Fishing’s professional guides are experts in fly-fishing, drift fishing, and back trolling, so you can fish from the boat, the bank, or both with confidence.
-They exude the enthusiasm of people who really love their jobs, and they welcome all questions, whether it's about about fishing of the area.
+They exude the enthusiasm of people who really love their jobs, and they welcome all questions, whether it's about fishing or the area.
 And talking to them is easy, since groups are kept really small—usually no more than 4 people.

 Here are the basics for the trips: